YXGuan/disinfection_robot/README.md

 - mostly rely on ultrasonic sensor for wall following/obstacle avoidance and infrard sensor for line following
 - Simulation software: Webot ( Cyber Robotics)

-###Please use the discussion board if you have any ideas/critques/ suggestions
+### Please use the discussion board if you have any ideas/critques/suggestions
-###feel free to send me an e-mail if you have any question --> guany27@mcmaster.ca
+### feel free to send me an e-mail if you have any question --> guany27@mcmaster.ca